 It is funny, I do projects all the time, and mostly my kids are semi interested or don’t even ask what I am working on.
 Eventually they are pleased with the final product, but in process they don’t pay too much attention.

 The other kids obviously got filled in on the details on the walk home from school, because they came in yelling…”Can we use it to play store?
 School?
 Etc…” They were so excited and have been playing with it all afternoon and evening.

 Getting ready to play store.
 Apparently they are selling syrup, honey, and gum. 🙂 The chalk board “art” was quickly erased and filled with all sorts of fun kid ideas, the photo on the right was when I first let them loose with the chalk.

 I have had these frames for so long I can’t even remember where I got them.
-I just know they were free.
+But what I do remember, they were free.
 I saw them the other day and for some reason I finally knew their fate.